AN3223/dotfiles/.config/mpv/shaders/README.md

 # About

+## nlmeans

-The nlmeans shaders are denoisers and/or adaptive sharpeners.
+These shaders are denoisers and/or adaptive sharpeners.
 They have documentation embedded in them, with each nlmeans profile having a profile description near the top.

+## hdeband

-`hdeband` is a debanding algorithm that blurs homogeneous regions together.
+This is a debanding algorithm that blurs homogeneous regions together.
+It should be higher quality than mpv's built-in debanding, but slower.

 It should be ran prior to any other shaders and mpv's built-in debanding should be disabled by setting `deband=no` in `mpv.conf`.

-The guided shaders are also denoisers.
+## guided

+Also denoisers.
 They are faster but lower quality than NLM.
 The self-guided (\_s) variants are slightly faster but even lower quality.

-I unwisely placed these shaders in my dotfiles repository, not anticipating ever having more than just one shader here.
-They are here to stay though, since I do not want to break links/clones.
-I recommend cloning with `--depth 1` to save space/bandwidth/time.
-Issues and PRs are still welcome, big or small!

 # Troubleshooting